 Abstract

-Background: Transcatheter aortic valve replacement (TAVR) has become a standard therapy for severe aortic stenosis across the surgical risk spectrum.
-Diabetes mellitus is a common comorbidity in these patients and is associated with worse outcomes after surgical AVR (SAVR).
-Whether diabetes status influences the comparative effectiveness of TAVR versus SAVR remains uncertain.
+Background: Transcatheter aortic valve replacement (TAVR) is an established treatment for severe aortic stenosis.
+Whether diabetes status influences the comparative effectiveness of TAVR versus surgical aortic valve replacement (SAVR) remains uncertain.

 Objectives: This meta-analysis of randomized controlled trials (RCTs) aimed to evaluate the relative outcomes of TAVR versus SAVR stratified by the presence or absence of diabetes mellitus.